walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 for the app's review UI. `WalletConfiguration` uses `Locale.preferredLanguages` by default and also accepts an explicit locale order.

-Issuance uses DPoP when the authorization server advertises supported algorithms by default.
-For an issuer that does not support DPoP, pass `dpopMode: .disabled` in `IssuanceRequest`; this omits both the authorization request binding and issuance request proofs.
+Issuance uses DPoP consistently for authorization binding, token exchange, and protected credential requests whenever the authorization server advertises supported DPoP signing algorithms.

 ## Local persistence